Perficient, Inc. (NASDAQ:PRFT) Shares Sold by Deutsche Bank AG

-Deutsche Bank AG cut its holdings in shares of Perficient, Inc. (NASDAQ:PRFT) by 6.9% in the 3rd quarter, Holdings Channel reports.
-The fund owned 218,012 shares of the digital transformation consultancy’s stock after selling 16,236 shares during the period.
+Deutsche Bank AG trimmed its position in Perficient, Inc. (NASDAQ:PRFT) by 6.9% in the third quarter, Holdings Channel reports.
+The firm owned 218,012 shares of the digital transformation consultancy’s stock after selling 16,236 shares during the quarter.
 Deutsche Bank AG’s holdings in Perficient were worth $25,225,000 as of its most recent SEC filing.

-Several other institutional investors have also made changes to their positions in the company.
-Huntington National Bank grew its stake in shares of Perficient by 9.4% during the third quarter.
-Huntington National Bank now owns 976 shares of the digital transformation consultancy’s stock valued at $113,000 after acquiring an additional 84 shares in the last quarter.
-Delta Capital Management LLC grew its stake in Perficient by 2.0% in the third quarter.
-Delta Capital Management LLC now owns 5,170 shares of the digital transformation consultancy’s stock worth $598,000 after purchasing an additional 100 shares in the last quarter.
-Hancock Whitney Corp grew its stake in Perficient by 1.2% in the second quarter.
-Hancock Whitney Corp now owns 8,756 shares of the digital transformation consultancy’s stock worth $703,000 after purchasing an additional 102 shares in the last quarter.
-Profund Advisors LLC grew its stake in Perficient by 3.0% in the second quarter.
-Profund Advisors LLC now owns 3,588 shares of the digital transformation consultancy’s stock worth $287,000 after purchasing an additional 105 shares in the last quarter.
-Finally, Ellsworth Advisors LLC grew its stake in Perficient by 2.2% in the third quarter.
-Ellsworth Advisors LLC now owns 7,548 shares of the digital transformation consultancy’s stock worth $873,000 after purchasing an additional 164 shares in the last quarter.
-Institutional investors own 99.11% of the company’s stock.
+A number of other large investors have also recently bought and sold shares of the stock.
+FMR LLC lifted its holdings in Perficient by 548.0% in the second quarter.
+FMR LLC now owns 782,733 shares of the digital transformation consultancy’s stock worth $62,947,000 after acquiring an additional 661,945 shares during the last quarter.
+Jefferies Group LLC lifted its holdings in Perficient by 1,600.3% in the second quarter.
+Jefferies Group LLC now owns 633,968 shares of the digital transformation consultancy’s stock worth $50,984,000 after acquiring an additional 596,682 shares during the last quarter.
+Atlanta Capital Management Co.
+L L C bought a new position in Perficient in the second quarter worth about $34,082,000.
+Hood River Capital Management LLC bought a new position in Perficient in the second quarter worth about $32,026,000.
+Finally, Invesco Ltd. raised its holdings in shares of Perficient by 91.2% during the second quarter.
+Invesco Ltd. now owns 378,638 shares of the digital transformation consultancy’s stock valued at $30,450,000 after buying an additional 180,625 shares during the last quarter.
+Institutional investors and hedge funds own 99.11% of the company’s stock.

-A number of equities analysts recently commented on PRFT shares.
-Barrington Research reiterated a “buy” rating and issued a $150.00 price target on shares of Perficient in a research note on Monday, December 13th.
-Maxim Group lifted their price target on Perficient from $115.00 to $150.00 and gave the stock a “buy” rating in a research note on Monday, October 25th.
-Needham & Company LLC raised their target price on shares of Perficient from $130.00 to $155.00 and gave the stock a “buy” rating in a report on Monday, October 18th.
-Alliance Global Partners raised their target price on shares of Perficient from $125.00 to $138.00 and gave the stock a “neutral” rating in a report on Thursday, October 28th.
-Finally, Zacks Investment Research cut shares of Perficient from a “buy” rating to a “hold” rating in a report on Thursday, December 30th.
-Two analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-According to MarketBeat.com, Perficient currently has a consensus rating of “Buy” and a consensus target price of $142.17.

-Perficient (NASDAQ:PRFT) last released its quarterly earnings results on Thursday, October 28th.
-The digital transformation consultancy reported $0.88 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.85 by $0.03.
-The company had revenue of $192.80 million for the quarter, compared to analysts’ expectations of $189.51 million.
+Perficient (NASDAQ:PRFT) last announced its earnings results on Thursday, October 28th.
+The digital transformation consultancy reported $0.88 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.85 by $0.03.
+The firm had revenue of $192.80 million for the quarter, compared to analysts’ expectations of $189.51 million.
 Perficient had a return on equity of 21.84% and a net margin of 7.90%.
-The business’s revenue for the quarter was up 22.1% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $0.52 earnings per share.
-As a group, analysts forecast that Perficient, Inc. will post 2.88 EPS for the current year.
+The firm’s quarterly revenue was up 22.1% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $0.52 earnings per share.
+On average, sell-side analysts expect that Perficient, Inc. will post 2.88 EPS for the current year.

+A number of equities research analysts have recently weighed in on the company.
+Zacks Investment Research cut Perficient from a “buy” rating to a “hold” rating in a report on Thursday, December 30th.
+Needham & Company LLC lifted their price target on Perficient from $130.00 to $155.00 and gave the company a “buy” rating in a report on Monday, October 18th.
+Maxim Group lifted their price target on Perficient from $115.00 to $150.00 and gave the company a “buy” rating in a report on Monday, October 25th.
+Barrington Research reaffirmed a “buy” rating and set a $150.00 price target on shares of Perficient in a report on Monday, December 13th.
+Finally, Alliance Global Partners lifted their price target on Perficient from $125.00 to $138.00 and gave the company a “neutral” rating in a report on Thursday, October 28th.
+Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $142.17.

 Perficient, Inc engages in the provision of digital consultancy services.
 Its service categories include strategy and consulting; data and intelligence; platforms and technology; customer experience and digital marketing; innovation and product development; and optimized global delivery.
 The company was founded in 1998 and is headquartered in St.